fastlane/docs/docs/generated/actions/pilot.md

 ###### The best way to manage your TestFlight testers and builds from your terminal

-Pilot makes it easier to manage your app on Apple’s TestFlight.
+_pilot_ makes it easier to manage your app on Apple’s TestFlight.
 You can:

 - Upload & distribute builds
 - Add & remove testers